User: Jules Stewart

 'Anything,’ I snap.

 I need my sleep sack.
 Peter takes a breath, about to say more.
 I dismiss him with a flick of my wrist.
 He can keep his theories to himself.
 Tonight I’m here to celebrate, quietly and alone.
-Case 166 closed, the Lime Street Stalker captured and I’m topping the nineteen board, one step nearer to Strata twenty, just one more case is all I need.
-I log on to see what cubes are available, just one vacant.
+Case 166 closed, the Lime Street Stalker captured and I’m topping the nineteen board, one step nearer to Strata twenty, one more case is all I need.
+I log on to see what cubes are available, only one currently vacant.
 I wish Dorace would look, then she’d have more hope, more faith in me.
 The network offers a VR tour.
 I take my vision through the portal.
 A cascade of green leaves tumble down the walls of the stairwell.
 A door slides open.
-The cube is light, sky visible from windows, Dorace will love that, I move forward to the shower room with a water allowance of 40 gallons a day.
+The cube is light, sky visible from windows, Dorace will love that.
+I move forward to the shower room with a water allowance of 40 gallons a day.
 I pull back out.
 There are two cots, placed along the back wall, at least ten paces from them to a round table with three chairs, five self-clean settings.
 Four other people are currently viewing.

 The bar’s default music selection, cuts to a jangling medley on a fruit theme, streaming into my ear canal.
 I shake it off and set my own soundtrack, driving rain.